 The most difficult part was recreating the Enterprise.
 It's such an iconic image and integral to the show.
 How was I going to do it?

 My original plan was to make the Enterprise the focus of the painting.
 But then I remembered a Mary Poppins painting I have, where she is very tiny compared to the River Thames and the London skyline.
 I decided to the same with this picture.
 I wanted to convey the extraordinary vastness and wonder of Outer Space.
 And I do believe it works.

 Thankfully my friend is very happy with this!

 I have a very good friend who is a veteran.
-He loves my artwork, and he commissioned me to do a painting for him.
-He didn't care what I did, as long as I incorporated the colors navy blue, white, and yellow.
-And it needed to be BIG!!!
+He loves my artwork, and he inspired me to do a painting.
+I incorporated his favorite colors, navy blue, white, and yellow.
+And I wanted it to be BIG!!!

 I call this painting "Fire Power."
 It is 36x48 acrylic on canvas.
 It is the largest piece I have ever done....so far.

 Since he is a veteran, I wanted to convey strength, power, bravery.
 Is the yellow figure an eagle?
 Or a phoenix rising?
 It is entirely up to you.